ericpre/hyperspy/doc/user_guide/signal/complex_datatype.rst

 zoom into specific regions of the plot or to limit the plot in case of noisy data points.

-An example of calculation of Aragand diagram is :ref:`shown for electron holography data <holo.argand-example>`.
+An example of calculating an Aragand diagram is shown in the :external+holospy:ref:`HoloSpy user guide<holo.argand-example>` for electron holography data.

 Add a linear phase ramp
 ^^^^^^^^^^^^^^^^^^^^^^^